Skip to content

 The blanket /* eslint-disable */ at the top of older spec files is no longer required after the scoped override.
 Remove it next time you touch the file for another reason — do not open a PR purely to strip the comments.

-7. Trade-off — the base service is any at the delegate boundary
+7. Trade-off — the base service narrows the delegate to unknown

-BaseTenantedCrudService.getPrismaDelegate(client?: any): any is deliberate.
+BaseTenantedCrudService.getPrismaDelegate(client?: Prisma.TransactionClient): unknown is deliberate.
 Two facts force this shape:

 1. Prisma's generated delegate types are model-specific.
 Prisma.StudentDelegate, Prisma.DepartmentDelegate, etc. share no usefully-typed structural supertype.
 Their findFirst/create/update/delete arguments reference per-model fields.